Updated July 29, 2021

 The practice of self-isolation and quarantine helps protect the public and your family by preventing exposure to people who have or may have a contagious disease.

+People who are diagnosed with COVID-19 and live with other people are strongly encouraged to self-isolate in a room away from everyone else in the house.
 This practice can be very disruptive to our daily lives but it is critical in helping contain the spread of COVID-19.

 The CDC states that quarantine is not required for a person who is fully vaccinated if they are exposed to a COVID-19 case.
 If you are unvaccinated, you must quarantine for 10 days as long as you don’t have symptoms.

 For more information on quarantine and self isolation, please visit the CDC’s website.